3ytasarim/RockDrillAgora/replit.md

 ## Database Design

 The system uses PostgreSQL with Drizzle ORM, connected via Neon's serverless driver.
-The schema includes `categories` (id, name, description, icon) and `products` (id, name, description, delkomCode, referenceCode, pricing, imageUrls, categoryId, brandCompatibility, stockStatus, feature flags).
+The schema includes `categories` (id, name, description, icon) and `products` (id, name, description, delkomCode, pricing, imageUrls, categoryId, brandCompatibility, stockStatus, feature flags).
 Products have a many-to-one relationship with categories.
 Zod schemas generated from Drizzle definitions are used for validation.

 ## API Design